infofiend/GCal-Search/README.md

             - If you are on shard 2 (you access the IDE using https://graph-na02-useast1.api.smartthings.com):
                 THEN use https://graph-na02-useast1.api.smartthings.com/oauth/callback

-        e) Copy the Client ID and Client Secret from the credentials you just made.
+        e) Copy the Client ID and Client Secret from the Google credentials you just made.
 Paste them in a text editor, as you will need these later

 2) Install the 2 SmartApps "GCal Search" and "GCal Search Trigger" via your IDE https://graph.api.smartthings.com/ide/app/create